Node JS

 Repeat these steps for any other NodeJS apps that need to run concurrently -- schedule them to run at boot time on whatever internal port you like using PM2, then map that port to an HTTP/HTTPS URL in the nginx config.
 Build out the URL directory structure you need by mapping applications to URL paths; that's the reverse proxy method in a nutshell!

-Now you can delete the sample app we installed on your VPS.
+Now you can delete the sample app we installed on your Pod.
 Stop running the initial script (that you're viewing now)

 sudo -u nodejs pm2 delete hello